Rudeboy (singer): Solo career

 After the disbandment of P-Square in 2017, both band members sought separate musical careers.
 Rudeboy released his debut solo tracks titled 'Fire Fire' and 'Nkenji Keke' in 2017.
 His song "Reason With Me" generated the highest views on YouTube in Africa in 2019.
 He is the founder of Fire Department Inc, a record label he established in 2019.

 He released his debut studio album Rudykillus in 2021.
 One of his hit single “Reason with me” was released on 15 April 2019, with direction by Clarence Peters, the music video for “Reason With Me” currently boasts more than 189 million views on YouTube, making it Rudeboy's most-viewed video.

 Personal life

 On 22 March 2014 Okoye married Anita Isama, whom he met in 2004 during his studies at the University of Abuja.
 In 2013, their son Andre was born in Atlanta, Georgia, United States.
 The couple also have a set of twins who were delivered in Atlanta, USA.

-In August 2021, his wife filed for divorce due to irreconcilable differences with him after rumours of her having an affair with R.Sasikumar of Kampung Rawa.
+In August 2021, his wife filed for divorce due to irreconcilable differences with him.